sudorandom/kmcd.dev/content/posts/2025/webtransport/index.md

 WebTransport presents a clear and powerful evolution for real-time web communication.
 Its native support for multiple streams and unreliable data transfer makes it a technically superior successor to WebSockets for many use cases, especially as a transport for full-duplex gRPC.

 However, its future is not yet certain.
 The lack of official adoption by the gRPC-Web team and the absence of support in Safari are significant roadblocks.
 This lack of forward movement has led some to speculate that gRPC-Web itself may be an abandoned project.
-For now, WebTransport remains a technology of the near future—viable for controlled environments and internal tools, but not yet ready for the mainstream web.
-The next critical step will be to pair these powerful backend capabilities with a web-based client to truly demonstrate the end-to-end potential.
+For now, WebTransport remains a technology of the near future.
+It is viable for controlled environments and internal tools, but not yet ready for the mainstream web.
+The next step will is to write a web-based client to demonstrate that this concept actually works!